thbeucher/thbeucher.github.io/asr.md

     pass
 ```

-Now we can define a class that will handle the training, evaluation and everything else that we want :
+Finally, we can define a class that will handle the training, evaluation and everything else that we want :

 ```python
 class CTCTrainer(object):